elastic/elasticsearch-ruby/README.md

 * a client for connecting to an Elasticsearch cluster,
 * a Ruby API for the Elasticsearch's REST API,
+* a Ruby API for the X-Pack APIs,
 * various extensions and utilities.

 For integration with Ruby models and Rails applications,